 The Course (Red Line):

-- May 15 – Hammer the Inlet, 15m race in tidal current on Hammersley Inlet
+- July 24 – Hammer the Inlet, 15 mile race in tidal current on Hammersley Inlet

 Ballard Elks Paddling Club – Summer Monday Night Fundraiser Series